Olive Garden Chicken Gnocchi Soup

 What is gnocchi?

 Gnocchi has its origins in Italy, derived from the Italian word “nocca” meaning knuckle.
-Gnocchi known for its soft, doughy dumpling texture that is typically made with potatoes, flour and sometimes eggs, cheese and other add-ins.
+Gnocchi known for its soft, doughy dumpling texture that is typically made with potatoes, flour and sometimes eggs, cheese and other add-ins, which gives soups a comforting texture similar to potato soup.
 The dough rolled into small, bite size pieces often with ridges to catch sauces, and is boiled or pan-fried.

 Where can I buy gnocchi?